compassd/dcompass/README.md

 - Written in pure Rust

 # Notice
+**[2021-9-16] Expression Engine and breaking changes**
+dcompass is now equipped with an expression engine which let you easily and freely compose logical expressions with existing matchers.
+This enables us to greatly improve config readablity and versatility.
+However, all existing config files involving if rule block are no longer working.
+Please see examples to migrate.

 **[2021-07-28] 2x faster and breaking changes**
 We adopted a brand new bare metal DNS library `domain` which allows us to manipulate DNS messages without much allocation.
 This adoption, together with the adoption of `jemalloc`, significantly improves the memory footprint and throughput of dcompass.
 Due to this major refactorization, DoT/TCP/zone protocol are temporarily unavailable, however, UDP and DoH connections are now blazing fast.
 We will gradually put back those protocols.